Human Rights in Criminal Justice

-Article 6 of the European Convention of Human Rights (ECHR) gives the right to a fair trial to everyone prosecuted under UK law.
+Article 6 of the European Convention on Human Rights (ECHR) gives the right to a fair trial to everyone prosecuted under UK law.
 The various rights provided under this article should ensure that any defendant faces a fair outcome during a prosecution case.

 Right to a Fair Trial

-Some of the minimum rights afforded to defendants during the trial are more obvious than others.
+Human Rights in Criminal Justice – Some of the minimum rights afforded to defendants during the trial are more obvious than others.
 The presumption of innocence, for example, is to be expected.
 This means that the “Burden of Proof” is on the prosecution, who must prove that the defendant is guilty.

 The defendant has the right to ensure that there is no manner of interference from the outside, by the public or by the media.